Spamty/api-docs/pages-misc/https.md

 gh-file: pages-misc/https.md

 ---
 You have to use use HTTPS for your API requests.
+For api.spamty.eu all HTTP requests are redirected to HTTPS but api-raw.spamty.eu does only work with HTTPS (there is no redirection).
-The domain api.spamty.eu has a SSL-certificate from *Let's Encrypt*.
+The domain api.spamty.eu has a SSL-certificate from *CloudFlare*. api-raw.spamty.eu has a SSL-certificate from *Let's Encrypt*.

 ## Fix